mushino-exchange/mushino-websockets-api/README.md

 **wss://wss.mushino.com**

-Or, if you just want to play around on the testnet:

-**wss://wss.testnet.mushino.com**

 Once connected, you can subscribe to a specific trading pair (such as the BTC perpetual future).

 Then you'll receive all updates about that trading pair automatically.